-Since its movie adaptation in 2012, Stephen Chbosky's Perks of Being a Wallflower has become a must-see for all high schoolers.
-The talented actors and camera work can only take so much of the credit, though.
+Since its movie adaptation in 2012, Stephen Chbosky's The Perks of Being a Wallflower has become a must-see for all high schoolers.
+The talented actors and camera work can only take so much of the credit though.
 Teenagers resonate with the theme of the story, the mind-blowing simplicity of how to survive high school and life afterwards.
 The reader learns with main character Charlie that empathy, action, and honesty are the keys to success.
 In 213 pages, Chbosky describes the thoughtfulness of a wallflower and the perks of adopting it.
-As a student, those perks apply to you too!
+As a student searching for colleges, those perks apply to you too!
+Here's how.

 Charlie observes his classmates carefully before choosing who he wants as a friend.
 He doesn’t develop a friendship until he says “hi.”
 In high school, students have to begin to “say hi” to colleges.
-Usually, when sophomores take PSATs, they check off the box to receive mail from colleges.
-Putting your name on a college mailing list is a good place to start, but the mounds of mail you receive after PSATs can be overwhelming.
+Usually, when sophomores take the PSAT, they check off the box to receive mail from colleges.
+Putting your name on a college mailing list is a good place to start, but the mounds of mail you receive after can be overwhelming.
 If you already have a few colleges in mind, or if you are interested in a specific major, it may be better to contact schools individually.
-Most colleges have a “request information” or “contact us” link on their webpage.
+Most colleges have a “request information” or “contact us” link on their web page.

 Be true to yourself

-With college, you definitely need to be true to yourself and respect your own needs.
+With college, you definitely need to be true to yourself and respect your own wants and needs.
 Otherwise, you might make yourself miserable.
 College is where you spend most of your time as a student and determines a large part of your future.
 It is not helpful to go to a college you feel uncomfortable with.
 Be honest about what you are looking for.
-If you enjoy a small town feel, you might not want to go to a college in a big city.
-If you like the city, but live far away, you have to consider the experience and expense of dorms.
+If you enjoy a small-town feel, you might not want to go to a college in a big city.
+If you like the city but live far away, you have to consider the experience and expense of dorms.
 For example, my cousin went to an out-of-state college; she has to work hard to support herself, but she loves her school.
 At the same time, a friend of mine knew beginning college without her family’s support would be too stressful, so she chose a local college.
-Both are happy with their decisions, because they fit them.
-Finding the right fit is all about understanding what you are comfortable with.
+Both are happy with their decisions because they fit them.
+Finding the right fit is all about understanding what you are and aren't comfortable with.

 The transition is hard, but that’s okay

 Charlie struggles to know how to act and what decisions to make.
-He knows he should do something with his life, but does not know what.
+He knows he should do something with his life but doesn't know what.
 Many high schoolers feel just as lost and clueless at what seems like the absolute worst time to be lost and clueless.
-They try to think things through, but cannot find an answer.
-They try to take action, but they seem to make too many mistakes.
-They try to be honest, but it seems to get them nowhere.
+They try to think things through but can't find an answer.
+They try to take action but they seem to make too many mistakes.
+They try to be honest but it seems to get them nowhere.
 It can feel as though everything is “crashing in.”
 “I don’t know what I’m supposed to do now,” Charlie writes after Sam leaves for college, and the depression that mounts subtly throughout the letters bubbles over.
 The next letter Charlie writes from the hospital, where he was admitted after his parents found him unresponsive in the living room.
 By speaking with a counselor, Charlie finds closure from his dark past, and he realizes life involves cluelessness, mistakes, and stagnancy.
 But that’s okay, because it also involves knowledge, achievements, and growth.
 Transitioning from childhood to adulthood is one world breaking down to form a new one, like a chick destroys the egg to become a hen.
 Charlie learns that life continues.
-So will you.
+And so will you.
 The sun that burns your skin is the same sun that lights up your day.
 Struggles do not mean your life is over.
 It means it is happening.